-Third, my labor contracting friction offers a fresh perspective to the literature on wage stickiness and its impact on unemployment fluctuations.
+Third, my labor contracting friction offers a fresh perspective to the literature on wage stickiness and unemployment fluctuations.
 Prominent studies like Gertler and Trigari (2009), Hall (2005), Hall and Milgrom (2008), Menzio and Moen (2010), and Shimer (2004) link unemployment volatility to the stickiness of wages for newly hired workers.
-My model, however, focuses on within-match contracting friction, without distorting the present value for newly hired workers.5 Some recent research also considers incumbent worker wages, yet still focuses on wage stickiness in response to aggregate shocks (Bils, Chang and Kim, 2022; Blanco et al., 2022; Fukui, 2020; Schoefer, 2021).
-I propose an alternative mechanism of wage insensitivity to transitory idiosyncratic firm shocks, a feature both empirically validated and theoretically grounded.
-My model shifts away from the conventional focus on wage stickiness to aggregate shocks.
-In fact, aggregate wage stickiness itself is ineffective here; if wages can fully hedge against idiosyncratic risk, the risk premium channel of uncertainty vanishes.
+My model, however, focuses on within-match contracting friction, without distorting the present value for newly hired workers.
+Some recent research also considers incumbent worker wages, yet still focuses on wage stickiness in response to aggregate shocks (Bils, Chang and Kim, 2022; Blanco et al., 2022; Fukui, 2020; Schoefer, 2021).
+I propose an alternative mechanism of wage insensitivity to transitory idiosyncratic firm shocks, shifting away from the conventional focus on wage stickiness to aggregate shocks.
+In fact, aggregate wage stickiness alone is ineffective here; if it replaces wage insensitivity to idiosyncratic shocks, the risk premium channel of micro-level uncertainty will vanish.

 Fourth, my labor contracting friction is informed by literature exploring asymmetric information's impact on labor market outcomes.
 Acemoglu (1995), Azariadis (1983), Chari (1983), Green and Kahn (1983), Hart (1983) demonstrate how asymmetric information can affect wage variability and lead to inefficient employment.
-I particularly draw from Hall and Lazear's (1984) two-period model, which shows the constrained optimality of pre-determined wages under asymmetric information, and adapt this idea to a dynamic directed search framework.
-Recent advancements by Menzio (2005) and Kennan (2010) apply asymmetric information to generate endogenous new hire wage stickiness.
-In contrast, my mechanism operates through incumbent wage insensitivity and its interaction
+I particularly draw from Hall and Lazear's (1984) two-period model, which shows the constrained optimality of

-3 I model firms' default risk following Arellano, Bai and Kehoe (2019), Khan and Thomas (2013), and Ottonello and Winberry (2020).
+&lt;sup>4 I model firms' default risk following Arellano, Bai and Kehoe (2019), Khan and Thomas (2013), and Ottonello and Winberry (2020).

-4 Favilukis, Lin and Zhao (2020) and Schoefer (2021) document empirical evidence for the interaction between labor costs and firm financing.
+&lt;sup>5 Favilukis, Lin and Zhao (2020) and Schoefer (2021) document empirical evidence for the interaction between labor costs and firm financing.

-5 Although it is beyond the scope of this paper, new hire wage stickiness is an ongoing debate (Bils, Kudlyak and Lins, 2022; Gertler, Huckfeldt and Trigari, 2020; Grigsby, Hurst and Yildirmaz, 2021; Hazell and Taska, 2020; Kudlyak, 2014; Pissarides, 2009; Rudanko, 2009).
+&lt;sup>6 Although it is beyond the scope of this paper, new hire wage stickiness is an ongoing debate (Bils, Kudlyak and Lins, 2022; Gertler, Huckfeldt and Trigari, 2020; Grigsby, Hurst and Yildirmaz, 2021; Hazell and Taska, 2020; Kudlyak, 2014; Pissarides, 2009; Rudanko, 2009).